 The third safe movement involves moving an INIT for a RD up past a RDP operation.
-The reasoning involved in considering this movement as safe stem from the systematic elimination of the three possibilities that can alter program semantics, i.e.
+The reasoning involved in considering this movement as safe stem from the systematic elimination of the three possibilities that can alter program semantics.
+These three possibilities can be summarized in the following questions.